 For the year ended December 31, 2016, net income was \$250 million, or \$.53 diluted earnings per common share, compared with net income of \$274 million, or \$.59 diluted earnings per common share, for the year ended December 31, 2015.
 The decrease in net income was primarily due to a \$135 million decrease in gains on sales of loans, net, a \$69 million increase in provisions for credit losses and a \$30 million increase in total non-interest expenses, which were partially offset by a \$189 million increase in net interest income and a \$27 million increase in other income.

-The primary contributors to each of the identified drivers of change in net income for the current year period compared with the year-ago period are as follows:
+The primary contributors to each of the identified drivers of change in net income for 2016 compared with 2015 are as follows: